dqniellew1/academic-kickstart/content/author/admin/_index.md

 +++

 I am a student of data science at Winona State University.
-Currently in my junior year and will be graduating in the spring of 2020.
+Currently in my junior year, I will be graduating in the spring of 2020.
 My interest include data science, visualizing and wrangling of data.
-I am interested in
+I am interested in exploring the relationship between data and business.

 Outside of class, I enjoy spending time being active; badminton; basketball; cooking; reading; tea.